Please refer to our Key Dates page for the timetabled dates.

 Texture: for these questions, candidates listen to a number of notes played together at the same time (a chord).
 Candidates need to decide whether or not each chord has two, three or four notes.
 20 questions.

 Rhythm: for these questions, candidates listen to two patterns of notes and have to decide whether the second pattern is the same as, or different from, the first, and where any difference occurs.
 Each rhythm will be four beats (or pulses) in length.
 10 questions.

 Musical Aptitude Test 2:

 Children achieving 47 marks or above will be invited to attend Musical Aptitude Test 2 which is an individual test.
 Each child is allocated a 5 minute slot to perform on their preferred instrument/s (voice included).
 There is a totally free choice of piece(s) and children can perform on more than one instrument if they prefer.
-We can provide an accompanist if required or you may bring your own.
+It is not possible for candidates to bring their own accompanist, however we can provide an accompanist if required.
 There is also provision to play a cd backing track.

 Parents who may require us to make particular provision for the tests for their children must provide written evidence of their child’s normal way of working from their current school Headteacher.
 This evidence must be sent by the deadline date as advised on the Test Registration Form.
 Parents will be informed in advance of the test date of any appropriate access arrangements that will be made for their child.
 Every effort will be made to ensure that the tests are accessible and fair to all children.

 Children that are indisposed on the test day (a medical certificate will be required) or have religious reasons for being unable to attend (proof will be required) will be offered one further date to attend.
 Notification must be within 12 hours of the tests taking place.